Insights into the structure and kinematics of a Milky Way-like galaxy: Introduction

+The core of the debate about the number of spiral arms in the Milky Way lies in determining whether our Galaxy is characterised by a predominantly two-arm spiral structure, as some studies propose \citep{drimmel2000evidence}, or if it instead features a more complex configuration with four or more arms \citep[e.g.][]{churchwell2009}.
 The discrepancies on the observed position and number of arms can be attributed to several factors.
 For one, different observational methods and wavelengths highlight various components of the arms, such as star-forming regions versus overall mass distribution.
 Optical observations often emphasise the locations of young, massive stars due to their brightness, which can suggest a simpler two-arm structure.
 However, optical data can capture a broad range of stellar populations \citep{drimmel2001}.
-In contrast, infrared observations, like those from the Spitzer GLIMPSE survey, are sensitive to star-forming regions and older and cooler stars, as they are particularly good at penetrating dust.
-These reveal a more complex structure with four or more arms, including several fainter arms and spurs \citep{benjamin2005,churchwell2009}.
+In contrast, infrared observations, such as those from the Spitzer GLIMPSE survey, are sensitive to star-forming regions and older and cooler stars, as they are particularly good at penetrating dust.
+These findings have revealed a more complex structure with four or more arms, including several fainter arms and spurs \citep{benjamin2005,churchwell2009}.
 Radio observations of neutral hydrogen, which map the overall gas mass more comprehensively, also support a multi-armed configuration with four or more arms \citep{levine2006,Hong2022}.

 Observations of the molecular gas distribution in our Galaxy, also suggest the existence of multiple arms \citep[e.g.][]{dame2001milky}, although their nature is still unclear.
 For instance, results from the observations of the first Galactic quadrant \citep[e.g.][]{ROMAN-DUVAL2010,rigby2016chimps,rigby2019} reveal enhancements in the surface density of molecular gas along some arms, and lower linewidths in the inter-arms, suggesting that molecular clouds are dynamically forming in spiral arms and may be disrupted in inter-arm spaces, which is more in line with grand-design type of pattern.
-That, however, is in contrast with the results from the SEDIGISM Survey towards the 4th quadrant \citep[e.g.][]{duarte2021sedigism,colombo2022sedigism}, where no significant contrast was found between the properties of molecular clouds in spiral arms and inter-arm regions, pointing towards a more transient nature of the arms.
-This disparity, however, could be partly due to the first quadrant being more affected by the bar dynamics, thus perhaps showing stronger trends purely due to the influence of the bar.
+That, however, is in contrast with the results from the SEDIGISM survey towards the fourth quadrant \citep[e.g.][]{duarte2021sedigism,colombo2022sedigism}, where no significant contrast was found between the properties of molecular clouds in spiral arms and inter-arm regions, pointing towards a more transient nature of the arms.
+This disparity, however, could be partly due to the first quadrant being more affected by the bar dynamics and inducing stronger trends.